 In 2006, after earning his individual Customs brokerage license and serving in a variety of leadership roles, Jake Holzscheiter, the great nephew of Alfred Neel Deringer, became President and CEO.
 With Jake’s ascension to the company’s helm, Deringer continued to foster its robust trade compliance capabilities through its election of personnel to government trade committees, leadership involvement with trade associations, and participation in piloting government trade initiatives.
 In the years 2009 through 2013, the company combined deep compliance knowledge with technological advancements and filed the first error-free Automated Commercial Enviroment (ACE) entry summary in the nation.
 Deringer also participated in CBP’s Broker Self-Assessment pilot, Simplified Entry Pilot program, and Importer Self-Assessment Pre-Certification Program.

 As the largest domestic, privately-held Customs broker (and 5th largest overall), Deringer is proud that we have continuously reached new milestones during the 100 years since our founding.
-One recent achievement is the election of Amy Magnus, Deringer’s Director of Customs Affairs and Compliance, to President of the National Customs Brokers and Forwarders Association of America in 2018.
 Today, the company continues in the spirit of our heritage to provide award-winning customer service, technology advancements, and a rewarding work environment to our 500 employees.